Eppo-exp/eppo-docs/docs/data-management/warehouse-costs.md

 # Warehouse best practices

-As a warehouse native product, Eppo takes managing warehouse costs seriously.
-While Eppo's SQL-based approach makes integration easy, transparent, and secure, it also means that configuring Eppo properly is important to avoid increasing your warehouse bill.
+Eppo's warehouse native approach makes integration easy, transparent, and secure but it also creates a dependency on the underlying warehouse database structure.
+Knowing how to configure your tables to work with Eppo properly is important to minimizing run-times and compute used.

 This page outlines some best practices to help keep Eppo's pipeline as lightweight as possible.